Bear Valley Review

 Front side

 The Mokelumne Express 6-pack was newly installed in 2017 and has really solved any issues on the front side that used to exist.
 This chair only has 730′ of vertical but it’s fun and has some steep sections.
 The capacity of this lift will eat up any weekend or holiday lift lines quickly.
-They groom most of the runs off this lift and the ancient Koala double chair.
+They groom most of the runs off this lift and the new (used) Koala quad chair.
 Koala has some steep groomers but it’s very short at only 500′ vertical.
-The bottom line is that the front side terrain kept us entertained for an hour or so.
+The bottom line is that the front side terrain typically only keeps us entertained for an hour or 2.

 Fronside groomer at Bear Valley, March 2021